Wintermute0110/prm/README.md

 A (very basic at the moment) multi-DAT Python ROM manager.

+Python ROM Manager consists of two script. `prm` is the No-Intro ROM manager and `prm-mame` is the MAME ROM manager.

 ## Features

  1. Coded in Python 3.
 No external dependencies, only the Python 3 interpreter.